Strategy & ROI

-Mental Health Support Isn’t One-Size-Fits-All: Meeting Global Workforce Needs
+Mental Health Support Isn’t One-Size-Fits-All

 Two out of five employees struggle to access mental health support, even when they know they need it.
 For HR leaders, this is more than a statistic—it’s a wake-up call.
 Yet despite growing demand, many mental health programs fail to deliver meaningful results for a global workforce because they don’t account for one critical truth: mental health isn’t one-size-fits all.